Eaelllfaust/Eaelllfaust/README.md

 ```
 $ echo $resolve
 ```

-The gentleman is something of a unicorn.
-Maybe cheap flattery, but I believe my portfolio judges me right.
-(You should find the link to it anywhere my profile image is) 🦄

 An interdisciplinary designer and software developer.

 <p>I am Eaelll Leon Faust, and you're a proper chat.</p>